Private, In-Home Tutoring in Coram, New York

-SchoolTutoring Academy’s tutoring programs for Coram students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Coram, New York students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Longwood Central School District encompasses the communities of Middle Island, Coram, and Ridge.
 Coram contains one elementary school, which serves 980 students in grade K-4.
 The district’s website has won several awards, including the 2001-2002 Golden Web Award, the Newsday.com Cool Site Award, and the Teacher’s Corner Award of Excellence for Education Web Sites.
 Longwood Central School District’s elementary curriculum is balanced and comprehensive to help students gain and master the skills they need.